Being a Dentist with Smile Together

 Paula and Sarah agree that the children and special needs patients we treat in our community clinic are particularly rewarding to work with, especially when you experience a breakthrough with their treatment.
 It’s not just the patients but their families and carers too – when you see in their faces the joy and recognition that it’s been possible to provide the treatment most needed, you know the positive impact that will have on their all-round quality of life.
 It’s so gratifying to know that we’ve made it work and we’ve made a difference.

-Both Paula and Sarah are Staff Council representatives for Smile Together, having been elected by their fellow shareholders – important roles within our employee-owned social enterprise.
+Both Paula and Sarah are Shareholder Impact Board representatives for Smile Together, having been elected by their fellow shareholders – important roles within our employee-owned social enterprise.